Welcome to starting a fish tank for beginners guide 2018

 First of all, I'm going to provide my recommendations for the things you should have and will try to keep it simple.
 Let's not make it over complicated!
 I'm assuming that you've already decided what type of fish that you want by reading the article on choosing the right fish to keep.
 This decision should determine what size tank you should purchase.
 For the purposes of this article, I'm going to keep things simple.
 I will provide information on what I believe is the best aquarium.

-Best size aquarium
+Best size aquarium for beginners

+Smaller tanks can be a lot harder to keep than bigger tanks.
 A 55-gallon aquarium it's great for the home because it won't overpower a room.
 It also is big enough to give you plenty of options.
 Why a 55-gallon aquarium?
 Well, it's not too big but also big enough for the future.
 This means that you won't be going back out to buy another tank because the first one you bought wasn't big enough.

 Now for this article, I'm going to talk about the bare-bones essentials.
-The things that you must have in order to start up your first aquarium.
+The things that you must have in order when setting up your first aquarium.
 This includes the tank, stand, filtration, lids, lights, a heater and an air pump.
 There's plenty of other gadgets and things that you can put in the aquarium, but we're just talking about what I believe is the most important things that you need.

-Individual items for your first aquarium.
+Individual items for your first aquarium when starting out.

 Before we break those things down, I do want to mention that there are some really nice starter kits available.
 As a result you can buy everything in one box with the exception of the stand.
 Therefore, with the all in one package, you can even save a couple of dollars doing it that way these are great systems.